 There are many types of dandelion supplements to choose from; liquid extracts, pills, and tea are among the most common.
 Dandelion leaf is also an ingredient in many dietary supplement formulas, especially those that support liver health.
 It’s best only to purchase supplements that contain organic dandelion leaf that has not been exposed to pesticides or other chemicals.

 The leaf isn't the only part of the dandelion plant that offers health-promoting nutrients.
 Dandelion root is also held in high regard for its therapeutic properties.
-Global Healing Center has harnessed the power of organic dandelion root extract in Livatrex®, our potent blend of dandelion and other organic herbs.
+Global Healing has harnessed the power of organic dandelion root extract in Livatrex®, our potent blend of dandelion and other organic herbs.
 It’s a formula that promotes detoxification and normal function of the liver and gallbladder.

 - Lizarazo, K., Fernández-Marín, B., Becerril, J.M., García-Plazaola, J.I.
 "Ageing and irradiance enhance vitamin E content in green edible tissues from crop plants."
 J Sci Food Agric.
 2010 Sep;90(12):1994-9. doi: 10.1002/jsfa.4043.